JonasRSV/NNopt/README.md

 ---

 * Tries to model underlying function using a NN
-* Tries to model uncertanty of the surrogate function by using a memory NN to predict the output of a random network (This works not as good as id want it to, it is a WIP)
+* Tries to model uncertainty by training a kernel and using heuristics

 #### Example
 ```python